-Akagera is, above all, big game country!
-Herds of elephant and buffalo emerge from the woodland to drink at the lakes, while lucky visitors might stumble across a spotted hyena or even a stray lion.
+Akagera is, above all, a big game country!
+Herds of elephants and buffalo emerge from the woodland to drink at the lakes, while lucky visitors might stumble across a spotted hyena or even a stray lion.

 Safaris to Akagera National Park

 Akagera National Park is a comfortable 2-3 hour drive from Kigali and can be visited on a long day trip if you’re short of time.
 However, although game densities aren’t massively high, it’s an exceptionally pretty park with pleasantly few other visitors, so it’s worth staying a couple of days to explore it.

 The only entry to Akagera National Park is via Kiyonza Gate in the south, close to the Park Headquarters and Akagera’s best lodge.
 (Nyungwe Gate in the north is currently only available to exit the Park).

 Akagera safari camps and lodges

 At present, there are only two accommodation options in Akagera National Park aside from camping.
 Ruzizi Tented Lodge opened in 2013 and is close to the main gate to the south.
 Managed by African Parks, it’s a pretty bush camp on the shores of Lake Ihema.
 The other option, Akagera Game Lodge, has been ‘under restoration’ for some years and, although it is partially open, it’s of a significantly lower standard.